I once missed a product launch we’d spent three months building toward.

 5. Improved Employee Engagement & Morale

-Setting clear objectives, providing regular feedback, and recognizing achievements are some of the things human resources project managers do.
+Setting clear objectives, providing regular feedback, and recognizing achievements are some of the things human resources and project managers do.

-When employees feel their contributions are recognized and have a clear sense of purpose, engagement, and morale are likely to improve.
+When employees feel their contributions are recognized and have a clear sense of purpose, engagement and morale are likely to improve.

-Step 1: Identify Project Goals & Objectives
+Step 1: Design a Project

 For example, if the goal is to streamline the recruitment process, you could aim to reduce the time-to-hire by 20% within the next six months.
 Having well-defined objectives ensures the team knows what to achieve.

-Step 2: Create a Project Plan
+Step 2: Create & Assign Tasks

-Assign roles based on their skills and availability.
+Next, assign tasks to team members based on their skills and availability.
 When you clearly define each person’s responsibilities, confusion is less likely to happen later.

-Step 5: Set Timelines & Milestones
+Step 4: Set Timelines

 Step 6: Implement the Project & Monitor Progress